sheikh989/portfolio/README.md

 ![Thumbnail ](images/Thumbnail.png)

-# Huzaif Ahmed - Portfolio Website
+# Sheikh Shakeel - Portfolio Website

 A modern and responsive portfolio website to showcase my projects, skills, and experiences.
 Built with Next.js and styled using Tailwind CSS, this portfolio provides a seamless user experience with smooth animations and an organized layout.